BICEP / Keck XVII: Line of Sight Distortion Analysis: Estimates of Gravitational Lensing, Anisotropic Cosmic Birefringence, Patchy Reionization, and Systematic Errors: Analysis of the Distortion Fields

 Eq.~\ref{Eq. mbs: general quadratic estimator} minimizes the variance in the ideal case, ignoring beam smoothing, filtering, and apodization.
 In practice, transfer functions due to these effects must be compensated for in addition to $E$ and $B$-mode purification.
 The observed BK maps, the $\hat{E}$ and $\hat{B}$ Fourier modes are corrected by:

 where $C_l^{XX,\text{in}}$ and $C_l^{XX,\text{out}}$ are the mean input and output spectra of the lensed-\lcdm\ signal-only simulations, and $t_l^X$ is the transfer function.\\

 In practice, we find that using Fourier modes up to multipole of 600 yields the best signal-to-noise, whereas the $l=600-700$ modes are noisy and can worsen the signal-to-noise of the reconstruction due to a misestimation of $t^X$.
 Therefore, we use $l_{\text{max}}=600$ as our baseline reconstruction parameter.
 To avoid potential contamination by dust, we mask out the lowest multipoles and use $l_{\text{min}}^B=100$ for 95\,GHz and $l_{\text{min}}^B=150$ for 150\,GHz.
-The $l_{\text{min}}^B$ cutoff is chosen such that the observed dust {\bmode} power in the BK patch of sky is lower than the lensing {\bmode} power at $l > l_{\text{min}}^B$. \\
+The $l_{\text{min}}^B$ cutoff is chosen such that the observed dust {\bmode} power spectrum in the BK patch of sky is lower than the lensing {\bmode} power spectrum at $l > l_{\text{min}}^B$ using BK18 and {\planck} {\lcdm} best-fit {\bmode} power spectra.